-Socorro Branch of the First Unitarian Church
+A Branch of First Unitarian Church of Albuquerque

 “We are Unitarian Universalists.
 We are people of faith with open minds, loving hearts, and helping hands.”

 Meetings: Epiphany Episcopal Church, 908 Leroy Place, Socorro.
 We gather in the Parish Hall (in the building opposite the main sanctuary).
 During the summer, we have one regular service and one potluck per month.

 Time: Sundays, 4:00 pm

 Covid-19 Safety: SUU is following both First Unitarian of Albuquerque’s Covid Advisory Council guidelines and Epiphany Episcopal’s guidelines.
 SUU is a branch of First Unitarian and EE owns Parish Hall.
 Since these guidelines can change, please contact us (at the bottom of the page) so we can provide you with the current ones.

 What to expect: Music, Readings, Story for All Ages, Joys & Concerns (time for sharing), Sermon, and Discussion.
 (The sermon is the same as the morning service in Albuquerque, video download.)

 Children: We welcome children of all ages and encourage them to participate in the service.
 If children and youth are interested in a separate program, our group includes educators, one of whom is designated to work with them.